thanosngplus/thanosngplus/README.md

 # Welcome! 👋

 ## About Me
-As a software engineer I'm driven by curiosity and the dopamine rush that I get when I improve my code or overcome a technical challenge.
-I'm passionate about designing and building reliable, scalable and performant software that makes a positive impact on people's lives.
+As a software engineer, I'm passionate about designing and building reliable, scalable and high performance software.
+I'm motivated by the joy of solving complex problems, and the firm belief that I'm making a positive impact to the users.

-I enjoy collaborating with like-minded professionals and, through teamwork and constructive exchanges, develop high-quality software and ourselves as individuals.
+I want to collaborate with like-minded engineers and, through teamwork, develop high-quality software and nurture our personal growth.

 ## My Other Profiles
 - [LeetCode](https://leetcode.com/popbee/)